uqwhua/RCTEA/README.md

 ![Dataset Statistics](figs/datasets.png)

+We provide three types of TEA datasets to evaluate the RCTEA model: (1) DICEWS and YAGO-WIKI50K with full temporal coverage and no temporal heterogeneity.
+(2) YAGO-WIKI20K with partial temporal coverage and no temporal heterogeneity.
+(3) YAGO-WIKI180K and BETA with partial temporal coverage and temporal heterogeneity.

 * ent_ids_1: ids for entities in source TKG;
 * ent_ids_2: ids for entities in target TKG;
 * ref_pairs: the aligned entity pairs;